Interpreting Indian Teacher Asanga

 After another 3 years, thoroughly discouraged, Asanga left the cave to return to the monastery.
 Along the way near the town of Achinta meeting upon an old mangy dog with a back covered in sores and a host of maggots feeding on the bottom of the wound left.

-With of , Asanga cut a piece of flesh from his own body and began to remove the maggots with his tongue to place on the substitute meat, suddenly the dog vanished and the bodhisattva Maitreya appeared in front.
+With thoughts of compassion, Asanga cut a piece of flesh from his own body and began to remove the maggots with his tongue to place on the substitute meat, suddenly the dog vanished and the bodhisattva Maitreya appeared in front.

 Then he should hoist the bodhisattva onto his shoulders and carry him through the town.
 When Asanga did this, amongst all the townspeople, only an old pious beggar woman was able to see a mangy old dog on Asanga’s shoulder bottom right.